specsolutions/specsync-for-tfs-documentation/features/common-synchronization-features/linking-work-items-with-tags.md

 }
 ```

+{% hint style="info" %}
-_Note: SpecSync does not check the type of the referred work item.
-Specifying_ `@bug:123` _will also make the link between the user story \#123 and the test case.
-Though you can establish different link types for the different prefixes._
+SpecSync does not check the type of the referred work item.
+Specifying `@bug:123` will also make the link between the user story \#123 and the test case.
+Though you can establish different link types for the different prefixes.
+{% endhint %}

 ## Link types